-With our Relational Data Service you can connect your own client-hosted, (external) databases to Emarsys and use the data fields contained in them to create segments or populate personalization variables.
-You can create multiple RDS connections even to the same database.
+With Relational Data you can connect your own databases to Emarsys using one of our supported connectors and use the available data to create segments or populate personalization variables.

 For general Relational Data information, see: Relational Data - Overview.